Foreign Trust Reporting Requirements

 The filing and reporting responsibilities discussed here also apply to the beneficial owners of foreign trusts as well.
 The term beneficial ownership applies to the true owner of an entity, asset, or transaction as opposed to any stated ownership provided in documents or oral representations.
 The beneficial owner is the one that receives or has the right to receive proceeds or other advantages as a result of the ownership.
 It is common practice in offshore financial secrecy jurisdictions to interpose entities, individuals, or both as stated owners.
 The beneficial or true owner is contractually acknowledged in side agreements, statements or by other devises.

-For more information about offshore tax schemes just click on the following link: Abusive Offshore Tax Avoidance Schemes
+For more information about offshore tax schemes, refer to Abusive Offshore Tax Avoidance Schemes.

 Additional Information about any of the foreign trust reporting requirements and related income tax consequences is available by clicking on the relevant links throughout the article.